Skip to Main Content

 Datasets are:

-• most often produced by government agencies or non-profit organizations
+• most often produced by government agencies, researchers or non-profit organizations

 • located by identifying the agency or organization that focuses on a specific research area of interest

-For example, if you are interested in learning about various Australian industries, IbisWorld would be a good place to look, or for data on population, the Australian Bureau of Statistics is a good source.
+For example, if you are interested in learning about various Australian industries, IbisWorld would be a good place to look, or for data on population, the Australian Bureau of Statistics.

 Using Google to find datasets